g00glen00b/dimitri.codes/content/posts/2014-03-22-meteor-twitter-streaming/index.md

 featuredImage: "../../images/logos/meteor.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["JavaScript", "Meteor.js", "Twitter"]
+excerpt: "With Meteor you can write really cool apps in a few minutes.
+In this example I'm going to give you a live Twitter feed using the streaming API."
 ---

 **Be aware**, this article was written for Meteor 0.7.
 Recently Meteor released their 0.9 version, and things doesn't seem to work as expected anymore.
 I will try to look at this as soon as possible, but be patient.